Pablommr/kubernetes-eks/README.md

 <br>

 # Usage
-To use this action, you just need a user that have heve permission to apply artifacts in your EKS cluster (More info see in this [link](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html)), and setup some ENV's variables listed next.
+To use this action, you just need a user that has permission to apply artifacts in your EKS cluster.
+For more information, see this [link](https://docs.aws.amazon.com/eks/latest/userguide/add-user-role.html).
+Also, set up the necessary environment variables listed below.

 <br>